nautobot/nautobot/nautobot/docs/development/apps/migration/from-v1.md

     - [Corrected Filter Fields](../../../user-guide/administration/upgrading/from-v1/upgrading-from-nautobot-v1.md#corrected-filter-fields)
     - [Jobs](../../jobs/migration/from-v1.md)
 - Steps to Migrate an App from V1
+    - Preliminary Steps:
+        - Add `pylint-nautobot` as a development dependency
+        - Temporarily disable `pylint-django` while your app is not running
+        - Run `pylint-nautobot` in order to parse your development environment code and generate recommendations for necessary changes to for your app to upgrade to v2.0
+        - Specific steps to install and run `pylint-nautobot` in your development environment is available [here](https://docs.nautobot.com/projects/pylint-nautobot/en/latest/getting_started/)
+        - Once you make the recommended changes from `pylint-nautobot`, you can enable `pylint-django` and restart your app
     - [Dependency Updates](dependency-updates.md)
         - [Nautobot Version](dependency-updates.md#nautobot-version)
         - [Python Version](dependency-updates.md#python-version)